15 Wellington Tips: Everything the Wind City Doesn't Tell You Upfront

 4. Te Papa Needs 4 Hours, Not 2

 Te Papa Tongarewa — New Zealand's national museum — is free.
-Six floors covering Maori culture, natural history, art, and the Gallipoli exhibition (with hyper-realistic giant sculptures by Weta Workshop).
-Most visitors allocate 2 hours and leave frustrated.
-The earthquake simulator alone takes 20 minutes.
-The colossal squid specimen is mesmerizing.
-The Maori galleries deserve an hour.
+Six floors cover Maori culture, natural history, art, and the Gallipoli exhibition, with hyper-realistic giant sculptures by Weta Workshop.
+Plan for 2 hours and you'll leave frustrated.
+The earthquake simulator alone takes 20 minutes, the colossal squid specimen is mesmerizing, and the Maori galleries deserve an hour of your time.

 Give it 3-4 hours.
 Open daily 10AM-6PM.